loboyd/nn-from-scratch-in-rust/README.md

 make a neural net in Rust

-Can we build a neural network from scratch to do MNIST (or maybe something else)?
+* Can we build a neural network from scratch to do MNIST (or maybe something else, like 2048)?

+# ze rules of ze game
+* no dependencies
+* go from memory
+* i guess just perform better than random?

 # TODO
 - [x] implement a randomized initializer (seeded)